 If you are not sure of this method you can search the internet for more information and you can be amazed of the positive outcomes of giving eggshells to your chickens.

-Whenever I encounter articles about the egg quality and chicken diets usually people forget to mention one of the most important things that keep your eggs quality stronger and provides your chickens with good health and energy – water.
+Whenever I encounter articles about egg quality and chicken diets usually people forget to mention one of the most important things that keep the quality of your eggs stronger and provides your chickens with good health and energy – water.